Sturgeon pledges £20bn fund to 'build Scotland' – Daily Business

 and future generations,” she said.
 “That is what independence is all about.”

-Addressing delegates at the SNP annual conference in Aberdeen, the party leader recognised the impact that a transition to renewables would have on the local and national economy.
+Addressing delegates at the SNP annual conference in Aberdeen, the party leader recognised the impact that a transition to renewables would have on the local oil and gas economy.

 “As we move now – in so many ways – into a new era, we have a duty to repay all those who work in that industry,” she said.